titozoe/markdown-cv/index.md

 - SQL (Oracle and MySql)
 - C, C++ (used at university)

-Not proficient but aware of Mongo Db, Orient Db, Redis, Rust, Haskell.
+Not proficient but aware of Orient Db, Redis, Rust, Haskell.

 ## Languages